Exsanguinated/Exsanguinated/README.md

 <h6> • We use weed for chronic pain management as it's the only thing that cuts through the pain for us; however, we aren't always high when on PonyTown.
 That said, if you have an issue with us using weed medicinally, don't interact / try to shame us for not having proper medical access to pain meds.

-<h6> •  Please don't vent to us randomly if we aren't already close or haven't offered to let you vent!
-It's genuinely stressful and tiring and will end up with you being temp-muted.

 <h6> •  There are times where we will be blurry and not have a firm grasp on anything; we ask that you be patient and refrain from being too hard on us if we struggle to respond in chat.

 <h6> •  We apologize in advance if we don't remember interactions, names or the like given the memory issues we suffer with and may need reminders of things from time to time if we end up interacting more than once or twice.